HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 - Metric Unit Conversion

-6. Cheques in France
+6. Using Cheques in France

 Despite the growth in the use of banks cards, France still retains an affinity for the cheque book.
 Indeed, over half the cheques issued in Europe come from France!
-Only in the last couple of years have card transactions exceeded payment by cheque.
+Only in the last few years have card transactions exceeded payment by cheque.
 You will still find cheques in common use, particularly in the countryside and amongst the elderly.

 French cheque books are not designed in the same manner as those in the UK, so you may need a lesson from the bank in how to complete one!